Florida exam calculator

 PITI trap

 Qualifying ratios use the housing payment, not just principal and interest.
-Taxes, insurance, and HOA can matter.
+Taxes, insurance, and HOA matter when the stem includes them.

 Debt trap